Access to China Articles

 11. Automatic translation

-A consumer will not know the source of language on your website, and errors in the language will reflect poorly on it.
+A consumer will not know the source of the language on your website, and errors in the language will reflect poorly on it.
 For many years, the Chinese have used local software for translation as required.
 In doing so, they know it is an automatic translation and does not reflect poorly on your website.

 12. Chinese Multimedia